 Blue light had recently been found to disturb our sleep patterns and potentially cause disease according to an article done by Harvard Medical School.
 It is wise to switch your phone to the “Night Shift” setting, which automatically shifts the colors of your phone display to the warmer end of the color spectrum after dark.
-It just might help you get a better nights sleep.
+Blue light blocking glasses just might help you get a better night’s sleep.
 It is better to use blue in a bathroom to promote a refreshing feeling.
 Do not use blue in your bedroom, which is contrary to some beliefs.

 Color My World